The insider advice on this page is from one of Wendy’s Trusted Travel Experts for cruises: Tom Baker of Cruise Center.

 Best cabins for families

-The two-bedroom suites (Category SC Penthouse or Haven S4) on the Norwegian Jewel, Norwegian Joy, and Norwegian Bliss.
+The two-bedroom suites (Haven or Suite category) on the Norwegian Pearl, Bliss, and Encore.
 The suites are 540 square feet, which is more than three times the size of a standard ocean-view cabin, and have a king-size bed and sea-facing en-suite bathroom in the master bedroom.
 The second bedroom also has its own private bathroom, and there’s a living area and a dining room too.
 Both suite types offer concierge, butler, and VIP services.
 They can sleep up to six passengers (there’s a pullout sofa in the living room).
-Second best are the standard balcony cabins on the Celebrity Solstice.
-The ship has 121 connecting cabins in balcony cabin categories where Mom and Dad can have their own stateroom that connects to another stateroom accommodating up to four kids.
-Each cabin is at least 195 square feet, not including the balcony space, where the privacy partitions can also be opened.
+Second-best are the standard balcony cabins on the Celebrity Edge.
+The ship has 150 connecting cabins in the Infinite Edge Balcony category, where the parents can have their own stateroom that connects to another room accommodating up to four kids.
+Each cabin is at least 243 square feet, including the balcony.

 Where to Cruise